 While portions of the Going-to-the-Sun Road remain open all year, weather and ongoing road rehabilitation may make parts of the Going-to-the-Sun Road inaccessible.
 This year road construction will close a section of road on the east side of Logan Pass.
 The road will close on September 21, 2015, between Logan Pass and near St. Mary Campground.

 Here are some dates to remember:

-- October 19, 2014 - The last day to drive to Logan Pass from the West Entrance
+- Approximately 3rd weekend in October - The last day to drive to Logan Pass from the West Entrance

-- October 20, 2014 - The alpine section of the road will be inaccessible to vehicles.
+- Approximately 3rd weekend in October - The alpine section of the road will be inaccessible to vehicles.